JesusColinV/JesusColinV/README.md

 Here are some of initiatives I've worked on:

-- Global conversational AI projects.
+- Global conversational AI and Gen-AI projects.
-- Generative AI initiatives.
+- Chatbots on OneReach, PVA & Azure Bot framework
 - SRE / DevOps adoption on SAFe Agile.

 ## Let's Connect!